RocketChat/docs-old/5. Administrator Guides/Push Notifications/README.md

 * Go to API Manager, and enable "Google Cloud Messaging for Android"
 * In API Manager, open the "Credentials" tab, click "New credentials", then "API key".
 In the window that pops up, choose "Server key"
 * Fill in the correct IP address from your server and click "Create"
-* Fill in the obtained API key in your rocketchat administrator panel (GCM API Key)
+* Fill in the obtained API key in your Rocket.Chat administrator panel (GCM API Key)
-* The GCM Project Number which you also have to fill in on rocketchat can be found on the dashboard of your Google developers project, first block that shows up . (https://console.developers.google.com/home/dashboard, http://i.imgur.com/3DXHEKy.png)
+* The GCM Project Number which you also have to fill in on Rocket.Chat can be found on the dashboard of your Google developers project, first block that shows up . (https://console.developers.google.com/home/dashboard, http://i.imgur.com/3DXHEKy.png)

 ## Rocket.Chat Cordova